WEST DOVER -- A local entrepreneur has the option to renovate and expand the defunct Mount Snow Airport.

 On Nov.
 5, an ad hoc committee was approved by the Selectboard to help understand the impact of the possible Mount Snow Airport expansion.
 There will be at least two neutral members and two pro-airport members.

 Selectboard Chairperson Nona Monis and Ken Black were mentioned as neutral members.
 Jim Barnes and Kelly Pawlakas will be pro-airport members.
 Two people against the airport expansion will be abutting property owners.
-Don Albano will be another member who is still undecided.

 The committee will act as an advisory board.
 It will review data and come up with information that will discuss long-term and short-term impacts the airport may have on the area.